AndreasBriese/bbloom/README.md

 // add one item
 bf.Add([]byte("butter"))

+// Number of elements added is exposed now
+// Note: ElemNum will not be included in JSON export (for compatability to older version) nOfElementsInFilter := bf.ElemNum

 // check if item is in the filter isIn := bf.Has([]byte("butter"))    // should be true isNotIn := bf.Has([]byte("Butter")) // should be false